ruby-amqp/rubybunny.info/articles/extensions.md

 ### Example

 The example below sets the message TTL for a new server-named queue to be 1000 milliseconds.
-It then publishes several messages that are routed to the queue and tries to fetch messages using the *basic.get* AMQP 0.9.1 method ({% yard_link Bunny::Queue#pop %} after 0.7 and 1.5 seconds:
+It then publishes several messages that are routed to the queue and tries to fetch messages using the *basic.get* AMQP 0.9.1 method (`Bunny::Queue#pop` after 0.7 and 1.5 seconds:

 ``` ruby
 #!/usr/bin/env ruby